Season two taste

 Jump to Recipe Print Recipe

-Giant Cinnamon Rolls - If you're looking for an easy, make ahead of time, fresh from the oven, sweet and sticky treat, nothing really beats these cream cheese frosted beauties!
+Cinnamon Roll Recipe - If you're looking for an easy recipe for delicious cinnamon rolls, nothing really beats these cream cheese frosted beauties!

 finished cinnamon rolls with cream cheese icing, on parchment with dried oranges and twine in background.

-One of our favorite traditions is making a decadent weekend brunch.
+One of our favorite traditions is making homemade cinnamon rolls for Christmas morning.
 We love to fill the whole house with the scrumptious smell of brown sugar and cinnamon.
-Who needs Cinnabon when you can make these buttery rolls from scratch and smear them with tangy cream cheese frosting?
-The ingredients for this cinnamon roll recipe are relatively simple, many of you may already have most of them in your pantry already.
-This adds to the convenience factor.
+Who needs Cinnabon when you can make these buttery cinnamon buns from scratch and smear them with luscious cream cheese frosting?
+The ingredients for this cinnamon roll recipe are relatively simple, and many of you may already have most of them in your pantry.
+This adds to the convenience factor of this cinnamon roll recipe.

 We adore making sweet treats that are equally at home as dessert, or on the breakfast/brunch table.
 Our scones recipe, our raspberry crumb buckle and blueberry brioche cinnamon rolls are great examples of these.